nicolezok/nicolezok.com/content/posts/some-relationship-models-how-they-interact-and-my-best-guesses-at-what-to-do-about-the-problems-they-re-pointing-at.md

 ### **Meta-communication**

 One book about this is [_That's Not What I Meant!_](https://smile.amazon.com/Thats-What-Meant-Conversational-Relationships/dp/0062062999/) by Deborah Tannen.
 Things people say often have subtext that might not come across; e.g. if I ask you how your day was, I might be trying to communicate that I want to renew my sense of connection with you, and if you say you can't talk right now I might hear that to mean that you don't value maintaining our relationship, when what you really meant was that you have already committed to doing something else right now but you'd like to connect with me another time.

-I think this is basically a reframing of the NVC needs framework: in conversations we each have needs we're trying to fulfill and we don't always know explicitly what they are.

 ### **Expectations**